CraigMarkwardt/emontx3-continuous/README.md

  21. Disconnect your emonTx from the mains and connect to your computer.
  24. Rebuild and upload the firmware with your new calibration constants using the Arduino IDE.
+     1. If you edited cont.h as described above, before rebuilding, open cont.h and place two slashes ("//") before #define DEBUG_CONT to comment the debugging line.
+Then rebuild.
  25. Disconnect your emonTx from your computer and reconnect to mains.
  26. Repeat above calibration steps to verify that your emonTx is now reporting correct values.